ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

 1. Connect the two shifters with each other with the wire that´s routed through the handlebars. ==Use the lower satellite ports of the two shifters!==
 2. Then connect the wire dangling out of the down tube with the right shifter by ==plugging it into the upper E-Tube port of the right shifter==.
 3. Charge the battery with an USB AC charging adapter.
 The battery will be charged after 1.5 to 2 hours.
-Refer to the @[<cite>Rear Derailleur (Di2) / Battery Charger</cite>](https://si.shimano.com/#/en/iUM/3GK0A/charg_ing_method-title/TOC_CHARG_ING_METHOD-TITLE){} handbook.
+Refer to the @[<cite>Rear Derailleur (Di2) + Battery Charger</cite>](https://si.shimano.com/#/en/iUM/3GK0A/charg_ing_method-title/TOC_CHARG_ING_METHOD-TITLE){} handbook.

 ## Verify Di2

 With all Di2 wires connected and the battery charged the Di2 system is ready to be paired.
-As described in [Rear Derailleur (Di2) Dealer Manual R9250](https://si.shimano.com/#/en/iDM/RARD010) under *System pairing (wired)* this is done by pressing and holding the function button of the rear derailleur until the LED changes from yellow to flashing blue (5 - 8 seconds).
+As described in [Rear Derailleur (Di2) Dealer Manual R9250](https://si.shimano.com/#/en/iDM/RARD010) under +System pairing (wired)* this is done by pressing and holding the function button of the rear derailleur until the LED changes from yellow to flashing blue (5 - 8 seconds).
 The LED flashes green if system pairing succeeds, or flashes red if pairing fails.

 After pairing, signals sent from the shifters to the derailleurs should be functioning.
 Try the shift switches of the two shifters and verify the derailleurs are moving each in their both shifting directions.

-Download and install the #[E-Tube Project App](https://bike.shimano.com/en-US/e-tube/project.html){} onto your phone.
+Download and install the +[E-Tube Project App](https://bike.shimano.com/en-US/e-tube/project.html){} onto your phone.
 The app will be necessary later to make gear shifting adjustments and to install software updates into the gearing system.

 1. Press the function button of the rear derailleur until the LED flashes blue (0.5 - 2 seconds).
 The bicycle side is ready to connect.
 The unit name is displayed on the E-TUBE PROJECT screen.
 2. Start the E-Tube App (Bluetooth must be activated on the phone).